adamfowleruk/mljs/planning.md

     - Default REST Server search options set up (constraints)
    - Refactor: Move widgets' use of 960.css out in to a Layout instance, as config options on the assignment itself (not widget or layout)

-Targets for 1.3 Interim Release - Jan 2014
- - IN PROGRESS NodeJS: Node.js tests for all functionality now in core MLJS
-  - DONE Convert all assert usage to  assert = require('chai').assert (better exception handling)
-  - DONE Once assert changed, modify tests to remove skipped tests
-  - Add 'sunny day' success tests - at least one per function
-  - Add tests for each bug previously squashed/reported to ENG
- - Docs: Further video tutorials
-  10. Combining Document and Semantic search.
-Extend the semantic page to show 'related documents'.
-Create a data explorer page to show subject and embedded document information.
-  11. Creating an application.
-Linking existing pages together with actions.
-Search for content, view document metadata, download the related PDF version.
-  12. Customising the Chrome of your application.
-How to customise an entire MLJS based Roxy hybrid app for a particular client's web theme.
-  13. Using MLJS with your favourite widget library.
-Using an AngularJS page controller and widgets integrated with MLJS powered widgets
-  14. Writing your own widget I. Create a search metrics widget with a refresh button to re-execute the search.
-  15. Writing your own widget II.
-Create a multiple document upload widget, with progress bar, named collection, and link to a search page to show those just uploaded.
- - App Builder to MLJS+Roxy automated conversion
-  - Point at Roxy generated App Builder download / local file system copy of appbuilder folder
-  - Copy over rest extensions as required
-  - Support pure REST and hybrid modes for app generation
-  - Generate standard "/" page and register as Workplace page JSON editable by admin account
-   - Layout thinthick | thinthick1chart | thinthick2chart
-   - Widget assignment and default config
-  - Copy over search options (and thus facet info) - from the db?
-  - Facet display names from JSON config file
-  - REST request re-writer to point to Workplace page (mljs-workplace.html.xqy), pass on other requests to REST API
-  - Document preview page (may apply XSLT) on /view?uri= - check the appbuilder URL for this
- - Roxy commands for creating entire MLJS powered pages, controllers, and template JavaScript (E.g. ./ml mljs mycontroller/search searchpage leftchart=pie rightchart=map options=mysearchoptions )
- - DONE Other cool things we could do with MarkLogic
-  - DONE SYTYCD Combine triple search with content search - limit documents returned from triple store by term (word) query
-  - Alerting with triples (+drawbacks - document level, not triple level)
-  - Widgets: InfoBox based on common name of search via updateResults (or updateQuery?) - Matt W
-  - Widgets: Potentially of interest.
-Spelling correction and/or thesaurus lookup of search query word(s), then use those for subject lookup - Matt W
- - PROV-O ontology support
-  - hide by default, show provenance button to view provenance and interrelationship of entities
-  - requires node diagram for viewing effectively (use PROV-O diagram shapes/colours?
-Over-Time view?)
-  - may be easiest to import OWL2 ontology in to triple config
- - (Emil Zegers) Tools: Windows batch file versions of developer required (non build related) bash scripts, including mljsme
-  - mljsme
-  - TEST ml.bat roxy deploy
-  - create-mldbtest
-  - delete-mldbtest
-  - upgraderoxy
- - Beyond App Builder
-  - Action bar to do things with search results
-  - DONE Multi page results selection
-  - More HighCharts chart types in search results page
-  - Multi axes in HighCharts
-  - Multi series in HighCharts (not just split by category)
-  - Multiple facets in HighCharts
-  - HighCharts to support SPARQL facts results (aggregation workarounds?)
-  - Save search for later use
-  - Test of standalone REST app via Roxy in V7
-  - Hover over search results fires searchcontext highlight action
-  - Document context highlighting configurable to fire get semantic info on MarkLogic document
-  - MarkLogic document ontology
-  - Workplace context improvements
-   - updatePreferences - used by widgets to globally (or in just this workplace page/sub layout) save and load preferences about this widget.
-E.g. last displayed place
-   - loadPreferences
-   - DEFERRED updateShareable - when executed as embedded shareable page, load all workplace page settings, and widget 'preferences' to use (as wont be 'current' user) - handle widget preferences transparently in this case - no special widget settings
-  - DEFERRED Widgets: Share Workplace widget - button, and configuration to share (assume security is default app security for now)
-  - IN PROGRESS Defines what pages are available, the layout of those pages, and what is shown on each
-  - Alter mljsme.sh to copy in a Roxy controller and view using default configured layout - equiv of ml create mljs/main html followed by copying scripts over
-   - Alternatively, build Roxy command extension to do this.
-Use mljsme.sh to integrate these in to a Roxy app
-  - Load application wide Workplace configuration settings (Not just content DB wide - use domain name somehow)
-  - IN PROGRESS Widget initialisation for each page done dynamically
-   - NA (For first version require all to be on import path) Requires dynamic loading of scripts, or importing of all scripts (do latter for now)
-  - Ability to link widgets together.
-E.g. dropping a searchbar creates a searchcontext - list which have endpoints to link to which contexts' functions - like Yahoo Pipes
-   - By default, every page has a searchcontext and a semanticcontext, and all widgets by default linked to both, where applicable
-  - DONE How to manage this linking dynamically in code?
-   - DONE List contexts and map them to widgets
-  - IN PROGRESS Handle widget configuration, and actions
-   - DONE On page load actions (execute search - context methods)
-   - IN PROGRESS Instance widget configuration settings (Easier than using 'call javascript' action) (hard coded in config as opposed to personalisations)
-    - DONE search widgets
-    - DONE high charts widgets
-    - DONE searchcontext
-    - semanticcontext
-    - tripleconfig
-    - documentcontext
-    - cooccurence
-    - kratu
-    - upload
-    - viewdoc properties
-    - triples widgets
-  - Workplace configuration widgets required
-   - Separate panel for linking
-   - Edit mode shows this panel (powered by widget configuration object)
-   - Show chosen layout with which widgets assigned to which place
-   - Show widget palette and support drag and drop on to layout zones (in main page?)
-   - Save configuration after every edit
-   - Reset to defaults option
-   - Copy existing Workplace Page
-   - Allow users to switch their Workplace on the fly
-    - Widget: Workplace selection widget (drawn manually at top of each page, or as an option in Workplace widget)
-   - Support Duplicating existing Workplace
-  - OOTB Workplace examples
-   - DONE MLDBWebTest Animal Watch Workplace
-   - Semantic Workplace
-   - Editable blank workplace sandbox page
-  - Support pre-made templates
-   - Some built in (Search page aka AppBuilder, semantic search page, data exploration page, document details page)
-   - Custom made templates
-    - Page 'save as template' mode in edit screen
-    - allow users to 'save' their own templates against their account only
-    - allow sharing of templates to specified roles in ML (just read permission setting)
- - Docs: Video tutorials for all new functionality - Create a Semantic Application Series
-  - Intro to semantics in MarkLogic
-   - Manually load in some triple in N-triples format, and query this in QConsole and rest to show the ideas behind what we're doing
-    - Include a sprinkling of 'why do this with triples?' / 'why triples are cool!' type slides
-   - Do a query that you can't do in relational / document search alone -> Idea of context, defining the 'relationship' not just the presence of data
-  - Manually define a new triple (mention we'll suggest triples in the future) for a XHTML document
-   - Includes setting up your own ontology in the semanticcontext object
-   - Include 'automatically link root entity back to document' via documentcontext object (to be created)
-  - Add sparql query widget using same ontology
-   - Add entity facts and content linking search widget
-   - Add relationship visualisation widget
-  - Implying triples from document content
-   - define a trigger to highlight key XML with known terms
-   - link these xml elements to the ontology via the suggestions widget
-  - Inferencing
-   - Start with a query for which you have the data, but which creating a sparql query is non trivial
-   - Use inferencing as a way to suggest triples that would make the query simpler
-   - Show the new query, and that the same answers are produced
-  - Avoiding sparql/xquery inferencing
-   - Is there a navigation process possible via existing widgets that would allow you to discover all related subjects and information you need, and produce a report off of the back of it?
-   - Embed BI type summaries too?
-(E.g. facet graphs from document query results)
-  - Sparql 1.1 in MarkLogic 7
-   - Show what parts of the spec are there, and which ones we're missing, but which ones *can* be provided with a little work
-   - Inferencing - we've shown, but should mention here
-   - aggregates (count, sum, avg, etc.)
-   - Sparql update

 Targets for 1.4 (Feb 2014) - Theme: Visualisations
  - Missed 1.2 (Dec 2013) - High Priority - targets
   - IN PROGRESS Widgets: Data Explorer improvements